VatanAgnihotri/Courier-Management/README.md

 ---

- 1. The update status will only be displayed if user selects only one trip, as it wasn't clear in the document whether user should be able to update multiple trips or not toghether.
+ 1. The update status will only be displayed if user selects only one trip, as it wasn't clear in the document whether user should be able to update multiple trips or not together.
  2. I have disabled the trips with the status Delivered as there is no further status to update after the trip is delivered.
  3. In the Add Trip modal, I have provided the unique default Id as the Id should always be unique and made the Trip Id field disabled as user shouldn't be able to add the same Ids.
  4. In the Add Trip, Phone Number length should always be 10 digits.